dEhiN/CompStart/devenv/features/README.md

 Created the third PowerShell script to automate the process of creating a release.
 This third script creates the directory structure necessary for a release as well as copies over the relevant content.
 This includes the `CompStart.exe` file in the `py-tools` folder.
 Because of this, the release automation scripts need to be run in the following order:

 _CreateReleaseFolder.ps1_ > _GeneratePythonTool.ps1_ > _CopyReleaseContent.ps1_

+### 14. features/create_release_package
+Created a PowerShell script to automate the process of creating a package.
+This script checks to see if the entered release folder exists and if so, it creates a ZIP file from the `CompStart` folder and the `instructions.txt` file within the release folder.